AhmedMostafa-30/Netflix-Dashboard/README.md

 - *Drama* is the most common genre on Netflix
 - 🇺🇸 The USA and 🇮🇳 India lead in content production
 - There's been a huge increase in releases from 2017 onwards
-- "TV-MA" and "TV-14" are the most frequent ratings
+- "Adult Only " and "Teens +18" are the most frequent ratings

 ----